-Off the Beaten Path: Eight Great Small Town Art Galleries
+Off the Beaten Path: Seven Great Small Town Art Galleries

 Whether you’re out for a fall drive and looking for an interesting stop or you are an avid art lover searching for new work to explore, Wisconsin’s small towns boast a slew of wonderful art galleries that are waiting for you.